d8e-lab/FlagEvalMock_stable/README.md

 python script_name.py --model-name llama2 --dataset-names "Dataset1, Dataset2" --batch-size 8
 ```

-You can use the following shell command to automatically evaluate multiple weight paths in the specified directory using multiple GPUs:
+You can use the following shell command to automatically evaluate multiple model paths in the specified directory using multiple GPUs:
 ```shell
 MODEL=<Your Model Name>
 directory=/path/to/direction